Durable threshold construction

 Collection language

-Use this page to understand the finish character, proportions, and detailing cues that define the series across the home.
+See the finish character, proportions, and detailing cues that define the series across the home.

 Collection highlights